Right to sit in the United States: South Dakota

+South Dakota enacted a suitable seating law for women workers in 1913.

-South Dakota labor law guarantees the right to suitable seating for child workers, stating that "any mercantile or manufacturing establishment, hotel, or restaurant where children are employed, suitable seats shall be maintained in the room where such employees work and such use thereof permitted as may be necessary for preservation of the health of such employees."
+South Dakota labor law guarantees the right to suitable seating for child workers, stating that "any mercantile or manufacturing establishment, hotel, or restaurant where children are employed, suitable seats shall be maintained in the room where such employees work and such use thereof permitted as may be necessary for preservation of the health of such employees".
 Employers found guilty of violating this provision can be convicted of a Class 2 misdemeanor.

 Tennessee

-Tennessee first passed a suitable seating law for women workers in 1913.
+The Tennessee General Assembly passed a suitable seating law for women workers on March 31st, 1905 and which was approved on April 4th, 1905.

+The Tennessee Pregnant Workers Fairness Act grants seating accommodations to pregnant workers.